spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/catalog/products/product-options/creating-a-product-option.md

 ---
 title: Creating a product option
 last_updated: Apr 21, 2021
-description: Use this procedure to create a Marketplace product option group and its values in the Back Office.
+description: Use this procedure to create Marketplace product option groups and values in the Back Office.
 template: back-office-user-guide-template
 ---
-This article describes how to create a Marketplace product option.
+This article describes how to create Marketplace product options.

 ## Prerequisites

-To start working with the product options, go to **Products** > **Product Options**.
+To start working with product options, go to **Catalog** > **Product Options**.

-You should have an appropriate Tax Set created in the *Taxes* section in order to apply it to the [product option group](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-options-feature-overview.html).
+There should be an existing tax set to apply it to the [product option group](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-options-feature-overview.html).
+See [Managing tax sets](https://documentation.spryker.com/docs/managing-tax-sets) for detailed instructions on creating tax sets.

-Let's say you want to add additional options to your product, like a warranty or a gift box.
-Those are exactly the things that are created in the *Product Options* section.
-Such options will have their own prices, and the user will be able to select the most suitable one.

 Each section in this article contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.